 On the other hand, companies often carry out marketing activities that are not in accordance with Islamic values, such as offensive marketing.
 Offensive marketing is a marketing activity that is controversial and offensive to certain groups of people (Chan et al., 2007; de Run et al., 2010; Tariq & Khan, 2017).
 One form of offensive marketing is the use of offensive advertising, where the advertisement conveys messages that are controversial and offensive to certain groups of people (Chan et al., 2007).
-An example of such an offensive advertisement is Grab Indonesia's #PilihAman ad, where the ad contains images of accident victims that are too vulgar and gives a message that other ojek transportation service providers, such as Gojek Indonesia and base ojek cannot provide safe transportation services for their consumers, and only Grab Indonesia is able to provide safe ojek transportation services.
+An example of such an offensive advertisement is Grab Indonesia's #PilihAman ad, where the ad contains images of accident victims that are too vulgar and gives a message that other ojek transportation service providers, such as Gojek Indonesia and base ojek cannot provide safe transportation services.
 This invites controversy and blasphemy from the public on social media, where people do not approve of the image of accident victims that are too vulgar and advertising messages that are seen as satirical and demeaning to Grab Indonesia's business competitors (Indriani et al., 2019).
 Islamic marketing itself is incompatible with the concept of offensive marketing.
 This is because in Islamic marketing there is a prohibition to carry out marketing activities that offend the public and are controversial (ghibah) (Handayani & Fathoni, 2019).
-Referring to the concept of Islamic marketing, businesses that advertise their products must use advertisements that are honest and do not lie to consumers, and do not offend certain groups of society, both competitors and the wider community (Cader, 2015).
+Referring to the concept of Islamic marketing, businesses that advertise their products must use advertisements that are honest and do not lie to consumers, and on ot offend certain groups of society, both competitors and the wider community (Cader, 2015).